 (3) We are committed to the working hours, professional expectations and responsibilities defined by the overall project directors.
 We typically work as part of a larger project team guided by wider goals than ours alone.
 We are aware of their responsibilities, we have read the necessary guidance documents, we have understood and signed the necessary insurance and risk assessment documentation, and in all cases, we respect and abide by the instructions given by the directors.
 This includes zero tolerance in relation to behaviour that compromises the wellbeing, equality, security or dignity of other human beings, as described below.

-(4) We are representatives and extensions of the University of York and its staff, which are world-renowned for heritage research and training.
-Our behaviours reflect on this institution and its representatives, and we recognise that our direct supervisor is bound by the ethical and professional codes of both York and her other institutional affiliations (the Society for American Archaeology, the American Anthropological Association, the European Association of Archaeologists).
+(4) We are representatives and extensions of the University of York and its staff, and of the professional bodies to which we and our project leaders are subscribed.
+We recognise our duty of care to, and our responsibility for professionalism in, not only the communities where we work and reside, but the university and host of surrounding organisations to which we and our project leaders are accountable.
+Our behaviours reflect on these institutions and we acknowledge that our direct supervisor is (and therefore we too are) bound by the ethical and professional codes of both York and her other institutional affiliations (the Society for American Archaeology, the American Anthropological Association, the European Association of Archaeologists, the CAA: Computer Applications & Quantitative Methods in Archaeology).
 Considering these obligations, you agree with the following:

-I will come to our direct supervisor the moment that I experience problems, challenges or trouble of any kind.
+I will come to my direct supervisor the moment that I experience problems, challenges or trouble of any kind.
 I will keep her informed of any issues that I feel may manifest themselves in relation to myself, my teammates or affiliates while in the field.
-If I feel I need support beyond our direct supervisor, I will turn to the 2nd lead for their advice.
-I have already disclosed to my direct supervisor any potential matters of concern (which may include matters relating to health and psychological and physical wellbeing, security, equality, confidence, interpersonal relations, previous travel or fieldwork experiences, etc.) so that she is aware of them and can mitigate them prior to departing for – and during – fieldwork.
+If I feel I need support beyond my direct supervisor, I will turn to the 2nd lead for their advice.
+I have already disclosed to my direct supervisor any potential matters of concern (which may include matters relating to health, psychological and physical wellbeing, security, equality, confidence, interpersonal relations, previous travel or fieldwork experiences, etc.) so that she is aware of them and can mitigate them prior to departing for – and during – fieldwork.
 If I have not yet disclosed such matters, I agree to do so as soon as possible.
-I have shared this information in confidence, with an expectation of complete privacy unless urgent medical (or related) intervention is required.
+I have shared this information in confidence, with an expectation of complete privacy unless urgent medical, safety/security or other legal intervention is required.

 (5) We recognise that fieldwork can be intense, emotional and tiring.
 We understand that things can go wrong, that we may need to compromise, and that in exceptional circumstances, we made need to shorten or modify your work on site to help manage these circumstances.
 In such cases, we will have a series of conversations about how to deal with difficulties, led by your direct supervisor and/or the 2nd identified lead.
 If the difficulties are not resolved within 7 days of identification, we will consult with the university for their guidance.
 If it is agreed with the university that the difficulties are unresolvable in the field, we will help you to organise your safe return home.